Ireland's Bone Health Resource

 Concerned about your bones?

-If you're worried about osteoporosis, have had a fracture, or have risk factors, your GP is your first port of call.
+If you're worried about osteoporosis, have had a fracture, or have risk factors, your doctor is your first port of call.
 Bone density testing (a DXA scan) is the only way to diagnose osteoporosis.